OscarGVelasco/LotOfCells/readme.md

 ### Symmetric Divergence Score - global disregulation in class proportions

-To understand if the majority of class proportions change significantly at the same time for two conditions, we compute a divergence score based on the Kullback-
+To determine if the majority of class proportions change significantly simultaneously between two conditions, we compute a divergence score based on the Kullback-Leibler (KL) divergence.
+This score helps to understand the global dysregulation in class proportions.
+The process involves simulating a random distribution to assess how extreme the observed symmetric score is.

-Leibler (KL) divergence.
-We simulate a random distribution to try to understand how extreme is the observed symmetric score.
+Higher divergence scores suggest more significant simultaneous changes in class proportions between the two conditions.

 ```{r}
 # # Test of entropy for 2 conditions using montecarlo simulation